-Our choice for welding the new tube-to-tubesheet joints fell on a POLYSOUDE P6 welding generator equipped with TP-60 automatic, orbital GTAW welding head.
-First of all we must work on the welding procedure and, since we planned to execute the whole activity during a normal shutdown without removing the units from their location on the plant, we had to qualify the process for welding overhead - a position that is not used in the workshop manufacturing of new strippers.
+The choice for welding the new tube-to-tubesheet joints fell on a POLYSOUDE P6 welding generator equipped with TP-60 automatic, orbital GTAW welding head.
+First of all, work on the welding procedure was to be done and, since it was planned to execute the whole activity during a normal shutdown without removing the units from their location on the plant, the process for welding overhead was to be qualified - a position that is not used in the workshop manufacturing of new strippers.

-To this scope, we prepared a mock-up of the tubesheet in accordance to the requirements of SAIPEM specification CR-UR-528 Rev. 00.
+To this scope, AXO prepared a mock-up of the tubesheet in accordance to the requirements of SAIPEM specification CR-UR-528 Rev. 00.
 The mock-up piece had the following characteristics: